 Some focused market scans may be necessary to develop a solid exploitation strategy for new and existing IP, including licensing, R&D industrial partnerships and/or spin-off creation.

 The research areas related to the mission of AIMMS are of international importance.
 AIMMS contributes to these areas at an internationally recognised level, and its research programmes as well as many of its researchers have an outstanding international reputation.
 To realize an optimal international profile and recognition, AIMMS researchers publish in high-ranking international journals, present their work at international conferences, and interact with high-ranking research groups abroad.
 In addition, the ambition of AIMMS is to attract high-profile foreign scientists, as well as talented PhD students and post-docs.
 Furthermore, its participation in international studies, especially at the European level and funded by the European Commission’s Framework, will raise AIMMS’ international profile.
 All research groups within AIMMS participate in a wealth of international partnerships resulting in a high publication/fte ratio with high scientific impact scores.

 The focus of AIMMS at the VU Campus is on basic molecular life sciences and application-directed research into drugs, therapeutics and molecular diagnostics.
 This research is served by state-of-the-art research facilities and technologies.
 Investment in ongoing externally funded projects has led to a significant improvement of the infrastructure in key research areas.
-The organisational and financial management of the large-scale facilities will remain with the faculties (FEW and FALW).
-The figure below summarises some of the key facilities available to the participating groups and the related AIMMS research programs.
+The organisational and financial management of the large-scale facilities will remain with the Faculty of Science.

 Valorisation of facilities